 v) Similarly, Assessment proceeding in pursuance of direction u/s 144C can also be said to be proceeding in pursuance of direction of Pr.
 CIT/CIT and hence it can be evaluated considering the above principle and thus, the Pr.CIT/CIT lacks complete jurisdiction in such assessments.

 14. The legislature intent of section 263 is to ratify the orders passed by the Assessing office causing revenue loss resulting from erroneous order.
 The mechanism is well defined yet the power conferred to the Pr.
-CIT/CIT is being widely used in recent time.
+CIT/CIT is being widely used.
 The Pr.
 CIT/CIT have also started assuming jurisdiction u/s 263 on the premise of newly inserted Explanatipon-2 brought in by the Finance Act 2015.
 Certainly, that was neither the intent of legislature nor it was instrumented for blanket use.
 The above proportion is however not free from possible litigation, since there is no direct decision on this issue.
 The scope of section 263 is not curtailed since the Pr.
 CIT/CIT possesses its right to judicially review the orders of the assessment at any stage.

 1. Amrlal Bajaj v ACIT (2013) 37 taxmann.com 7 (Mum Trib.); Hirchamd Kanuga v DCIT (2015) 56 taxmann.com 199 (Mumb.
 Trib.); Chanchal Kumar Chatterjee ITO 93 ITR 130; Lakhmani Mewal Dasv.
 ITO 99 ITR 296; Arjun Singh v.
 CIT 246 ITR 363; United Electrical Co.
 (P.) Ltd. v.
 CIT 125 Taxman 775